microsoft/autogen/website/docs/FAQ.md

     config={"callback": None},
 )
 ```
-In the above, we register a print_messages message that is called each time the agent receive a message.
+In the above, we register a `print_messages` function that is called each time the agent receive a message.

 ## How to get last message ?